K-Honda-work/Flask_Predict_App/README.md

 The address of the API is not written just in case :-)

 ## System Requirements
-   OS   :   MacOS HighSierra later
+   OS   :   MacOS HighSierra later (it may run with Windows...)

 Browser :   FireFox, GoogleChrome